The Life & Death of the El Rancho Vegas 1941-1960

 Road ran from Paradise Road to the Strip and ended at the Stardust Hotel.

 In 1963, construction started on the Landmark Hotel, seen diagonally across from the Convention Center.
 The circular design of the Landmark mirrored the look of the Convention Center.
 Partly inspired by the Seattle Space-Needle, the Landmark sat 3/4 completed and empty until purchased by Howard Hughes in 1968.
-Meanwhile Kirk Kerkorian was building the International Hotel (Las Vegas' first 3 wing hotel) just next to the Convention Center (left).
-The race to open - had the Landmark opening on July 1st and the International Hotel opening (the day after) on July 2nd, 1969.
+Meanwhile Kirk Kerkorian was building the International Hotel just next to the Convention Center (left).

 Las Vegas welcoming Howard Hughes.
 The Landmark was Howard Hughes' first casino opening.